ST10096757/ST10096757_MoniqueJackson_MunicipalityApp_POE/README.txt

 Bill of Responsibilities: Read about user responsibilities as a South African.

-NAVIGATION: (For images, please see external README)
+NAVIGATION: (For images, please see README PDF file saved in this repo)

 The apps opens on the Main Menu: